SmartgridReady/SGrJavaSamples/README_DE.md

 <br><br>

 Step 5: Read the values from the device.
-- "ActiveEnerBalanceAC" is the name of the functional profile.
+- "ActiveEnergyBalanceAC" is the name of the functional profile.
 - "ActiveImportAC", "ActiveExportAC" and "ActiveNetAC" are the names of the Datapoints that report the values corresponding to their names.

 <i>Hint: You can only read values for functional profiles and datapoints that exist in the ```String val1 = sgcpDevice.getVal("CurrentAC", "CurrentACL1");```<br>